Miss Puerto Rico: Host

 In 1972, Puerto Rico became the first area outside the contiguous United States to host Miss Universe, making it the first country or territory in Latin America, Europe, Africa, Asia, and Oceania to host the pageant.
-In 2001, Puerto Rico became the first participating country or territory—and only one as of 2024—to win the international title of Miss Universe as a host.
+In 2001, Puerto Rico became the first participating country or territory—and only one as of 2025—to win the international title of Miss Universe as a host, not including the United States.

 Placements

 Miss Universe world ranking by number of finalists, semifinalists and quarterfinalists

-As of 2024, the following nations, in order of number of finalists, semifinalists and quarterfinalists, have placed more times in the final night of the competition:
+As of 2025, the following nations, in order of number of finalists, semifinalists and quarterfinalists, have placed more times in the final night of the competition: